Equipment and adaptations

 If there are any queries with the maintenance or repair of the equipment please contact the local warehouse which delivered the equipment to you.

-Occupational Therapists also prescribe specialist seats for children to use in school.
+When a child has postural difficulties Occupational Therapists also prescribe specialist seats for children to use in school.
 These are also checked on a regular basis.
 However if there are any queries please contact the Occupational Therapy team.

-Minor works or adaptations
+Minor Works or Adaptations

 Where equipment does not meet the needs of the child or young person it may be appropriate to modify the home environment in order to promote independence or help a parent or carer to safely meet the child's care needs at home.
 This could range from installing an additional stair rail to accessing bedroom or bathroom facilities and hoisting).